somebee/todomvc-imba-react/readme.md

 ## Usage

-Clone the repository and run npm install from inside the folder. index.html and react.html can both be accessed directly as files.
+Clone the repository and run npm install from inside the folder. index.html and react.html can both be accessed directly as files (also without npm / node).

 Imba sourcecode resides in imba/
 To recompile the source, make sure you have [Imba](http://imba.io) installed and run `imba watch imba/ -o js/` from root of the folder.

 The benchmarking part only focuses on the actual rendering.
-Imba is consistently 30-60 times faster than React in all examples.

 ## Resources